 If your dog is not vaccinated and starts vomiting or has diarrhoea DO NOT let them mix with other dogs and phone your vet for advice.
 If you have more than one dog, keep the sick one away from the ones who are still healthy.
 Contact your vet by phone for advice before getting the healthy dogs vaccinated - they may be carrying the disease and it is important that they are not brought into contact with other dogs.

 Neutering will prevent your pet from having unwanted litters (remember that pet shops do not always sex animals correctly).
 It also has health benefits for most animals, such as greatly reducing the risk of tom cats contracting diseases from wandering and fighting other male cats.
 In the case of rabbits, neutering makes it possible for a male and female to live together and this is usually a much more harmonious pairing than two females or two males.

 To put your pet on the waiting list for neutering, you need to bring them to the Wednesday session, for a pre-operation health check.
 Payment should be made at this point and is:

 £20 for male cats, guinea pigs and ferrets

 £40 for female cats

 To see what life is like at the RSPCA Cambridge animal clinic, take a look at our YouTube video:

 All of the reception staff who handle the clerical work at the clinic are unpaid volunteers.
 Clinic reception involves dealing with sometimes very distressed people in a high-pressure environment and our receptionists are very special people.

-However, we are still trying to recruit more volunteer drivers to transport animals to the clinic from private vets where they have received initial first aid, and from the clinic to our kennels, or to foster homes.
+We are looking for an additional volunteer on reception for Wednesday mornings.
+We are also keen to hear from anyone who would be willing to transport animals to the clinic from private vets where they have received initial first aid, and from the clinic to our kennels, or to foster homes.
 See our RSPCA Cambridge volunteers page for more information..